rackerlabs/rs-heat-docs/cloud-loadbalancer.rst

           - name: wordpress

 Here a ResourceGroup of type 'OS::Nova::Server' is added to the template.
-The user_data property contains a script to install the wordpress application.
+The ``user_data`` property contains a script to install the WordPress application.
 Please note that database instance hostname information is passed to the script.

-Finally, add the loadbalancer resource and provide the server addresses to the loadbalancer.
-Given below is the complete template that can be used to create a loadbalanced multi node wordpress application.
+Finally, add the load balancer resource and provide the server addresses to the load balancer.
+Given below is the complete template that can be used to create a load balanced multi node WordPress application.

 Full Template
 ---------------------